warkruid/one-click-hugo-cms/content/en/posts/OpenAI And Language Learning.md

  * on my level
  * interesting to me.

-While playing with the aforementioned OpenAI python examples it occured to me that I could try to to use the european language levels generate texts in foreign languages at those levels.
+While playing with the aforementioned OpenAI python examples it occured to me that I could try to to use the european language levels to generate texts in foreign languages at those levels.

 Those levels are:
  * A1 Basic User.
 Basic phrases and everyday expressions
  * A2 Basic User.
 Can understand sentences and frequently used expressions related to personal, family, shopping, geography work